jlikescomputers556/jlikescomputers556/README.md

 - 👋 Hi, I’m @jacks-lab
-- 👀 I’m interested in all things computers, although i enjoy hardware projects over software.
-Don't get me wrong software is still great :)
+- 👀 I’m interested in all things computers, especially web development, cybersecurity and hacking, networking, and fooling around with raspberry pis.
-- 🌱 I’m currently learning network science by building an apache raspberry pi home server.
+- 🌱 I’m currently learning all things networking.
-- ⚡ Fun fact: Snow skiing and mountain biking are among my other hobbies.
+- ⚡ Fun fact: I also enjoy 3d printing Check me out at <a href="https://www.printables.com/@customCraft3D">Printables.com</a>.

 <!---
 jlikescomputers556/jlikescomputers556 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.